 Landsat image mosaics over the conterminous United States created using Landsat 8 Level-1 data (left) and Landsat 8 Surface Reflectance data (right).
 Images were created in December 2014.

-Currently, Surface Reflectance data, Surface Reflectance-derived spectral indices are available for most Landsat scenes acquired from August 1982 to present.
-Level-2 Surface Temperature, and Level-3 Dynamic Surface Water Extent, fractional Snow Covered Area, and Burned Area products will become available as they complete development.
+Currently, Surface Reflectance data, Provisional Surface Temperature, Surface Reflectance-derived spectral indices are available for most Landsat scenes acquired from August 1982 to present.
+Level-3 Dynamic Surface Water Extent, fractional Snow Covered Area, and Burned Area products will become available as they complete development.

 Landsat Science Products Metadata contain significant amounts of information that can be used to locate specific data files in the archive inventory, and inform users of certain data product characteristics.
 The metadata files may vary based on which interface is being used to order the product.